 “If the orphan drug industry is to continue to thrive it must continue to generate innovations that justify the huge cost of these life-transforming treatments,” concludes EvaluatePharma.

 Fewer than 200,000 Americans are afflicted with the conditions which can only be treated by orphan drugs.

 Created more than 30 years ago to encourage development of drugs to treat rare diseases, the Orphan Drug Act offers incentives such as tax credits, access to federal grants, and market exclusivity, for companies who develop these niche drugs.
 The program has given patients living with rare and often fatal diseases life-saving treatments where previously there were none.
 For example, over 40 years ago, there were fewer than 10 treatments approved for rare diseases.
 Since the law took effect, over 400 orphan drugs have been brought to market.

 Despite being utilized by a much smaller patient population, orphan drugs are very profitable.
 “A $50,000 drug taken by 50,000 patients could bring in $2.5 billion per year for a company.
 A $300,000 orphan drug taken by only 5,000 people could net $1.5 billion a year,” reported the Huffington Post.
-Sales of orphan drugs are expected to grow 11 percent over the next five years to $209 billion; last year sales climbed more than 12 percent, to $114 billion according to STAT.
+Sales of orphan drugs are expected to grow 11 percent over the next five years to $209 billion; in 2016, sales climbed more than 12 percent, to $114 billion according to STAT.

 Market forces driving high costs

 Companies point to the high price point to develop an orphan drug.
 It’s quite costly to develop any drug—orphan or branded—but some feel that because an orphan drug is treating a much smaller number of people, as opposed to a branded drug that would treat hundreds of thousands, high price points are necessary to recoup on research and development.